Work on a Horse Farm

 14:00 Continue with tree planting

-15:30 Pack away tools
+15:30 Pack tools away

-16:00 Evening routine with horses.
+16:00 Evening routine with the horses

-17:00 Return to Lodge for Showers, etc.
+17:00 Return to lodge for showers, etc.

-5. Day 5 : FRIDAY IS A REST DAY FOR THE HORSES.
-THEY ARE STILL FED AND GROOMED, AND YOU CAN SPEND TIME WITH THEM, BUT NO RIDING.
-We choose Friday for a rest day because the weekends can be busy with bookings for horse riding lessons and trail riding.
-It is also a rest day for the Tnthorseandheart staff.
-This means that after the grooming is completed, there is free time until 16:00 when horses are fed and put out for the night.
+It is also a rest day for their staff.
+This means that after the grooming is completed, there will be free time until 16:00 when horses are fed and put out for the night.

-Free Time.
+Free time

-Note: not all hands are needed for this feed, and so if you have gone out on an outing or just need a break, there will be no need to return to the farm at feeding time.
+16:00 Check and feed - Not all hands are needed for this feed, and so if you have gone out on an outing or just need a break, there will be no need to return to the farm at feeding time

-6. Day 6: Saturday.
+Day 6: Saturday

-Note: Saturdays can have bookings for trail riding or lessons. “ Work On a Horse Farm Program” participants will help prepare the horses for these activities and assist in the activities themselves.
+Saturdays can have bookings for trail riding or lessons.
+“Work on a Horse Farm Experience” participants will help prepare the horses for these activities and assist in the activities themselves.
 This may include doing lead rein work with new riders or accompanying them on an out ride.
 A qualified guide will always be in attendance.

-( possible free time to enjoy our amazing beaches and lagoons).
+14:00 Prepare horses for afternoon work (possible free time to enjoy the amazing beaches and lagoons)

 16:00 Evening feeding routine

-Note: Sunday is very similar to Saturday. “ Work on a Horse Farm “ program participants will help with running the riding school, etc. However, if the weather is bad or there are no bookings, program participants can elect to either do riding activities or choose another activity of their choice, such as go on a game drive or visit our local tame giraffe.
+However, if the weather is bad or there are no bookings, program participants can elect to either do riding activities or choose another activity of their choice, such as go on a game drive or visit Tom and Tori Horse and Heart Adventures' local tame giraffe.

-NOTE: The minimum stay for working on a horse farm is two weeks, with a maximum stay of three months.
+The minimum stay for working on a horse farm is two weeks, with a maximum stay of three months.
 Each week's itinerary is essentially the same, as horses require a constant routine of care and training.
 The timing of some of the activities, such as long beach outrides and canoeing, can be subject to time variation due to tides and weather.
-The nursery school also follows the national school holiday schedule, which changes every year.